 Nevada Barr was married to Richard Jones of Clinton, Mississippi, but the two have divorced in a bitter court battle.
 She began painting in 1996 and is now also a full-time artist.
 After after divorcing her second husband Richard Jones, she moved from Clinton, Mississippi, (where she had lived for more than six years) to New Orleans with a new husband Donald Paxton, three dogs, and four cats.

 While living in Mississippi, Nevada Barr taught a fiction writing class at Mississippi College.
 In an interview in 1998 with student Kim McClusky, Barr stated, “Living in Mississippi has made my writing more spiritual and introduced Christianity to my world.”

 She published the Anna Pidgeon mystery called Winter Study, (set on Isle Royale in the dark days of January when the island is inhabited only by the wolves, the moose, and the researchers who are there to study them) in April of 2008.
 Since then Barr has published Destroyer Angel (2014), The Rope (2012), Burn (2010), Borderline (2009), and 13 1/2 (2009).

-Her next novel, as yet unnamed, is set in Acadia National Park in Maine.
-Estimated release date is spring of 2016 (or possibly a bit sooner).
-She is a New York Times best-selling author who has now published whose numerous Anna Pigeon novels as well as other works.
+Her most recent novel Boar Iland is set in Acadia National Park in Maine.
+It was released in 2016 .
+She is a New York Times best-selling author who has now published numerous Anna Pigeon novels as well as other works.